klin2024/rocm-libraries/projects/rocsparse/docs/conceptual/storage-formats-sparse.rst

 This section describes the supported matrix storage formats.

 .. note::

-   The different storage formats support indexing with a base of 0 or 1, as described in :ref:`index_base`.
+    The different storage formats support indexing from a base of 0 or 1 as described in :ref:`index_base`.

 COO storage format
 ------------------